 At CAMICO, the Claims department’s strategy toward claims handling includes a proactive approach and a strong emphasis on risk management.
 Our claims handling philosophy includes:

-Encourage early notification of situations that could give rise to a claim; in fact, we provide a deductible credit of 50%, up to $50,000, for early reporting of a potential claim during the policy period in which it becomes known, or for use of formal mediation to attempt to resolve a claim.
+• Encourage early notification of situations that could give rise to a claim; in fact, we provide a deductible credit of 50%, up to $50,000, for reporting of a potential claim during the policy period in which it becomes known, or for use of formal mediation to attempt to resolve a claim.

 • Intervene where appropriate, including ‘repair work’ on behalf of the policyholder